 is my mental health effected by gut health?
 Have you ever gotten a ‘gut feeling,’ about someone, that later on turned out to be spot on?
 Or experienced butterflies in your stomach when that person you had been crushing on smiled at you?

-These phenomenon happen because our entire digestive system is lined with a mesh-like body of neurons which is referred to as the ‘Enteric Nervous System.’
+These phenomena happen because our entire digestive system is lined with a mesh-like body of neurons which is referred to as the ‘Enteric Nervous System.’
 Our brains are connected to the rest of our bodies through something called the ‘vagus’ nerve.
-This nerve allows the brain to communicate with other major organs such as our eyes, vocal chords, heart, lungs, and of course, our digestive systems.
+This nerve allows the brain to communicate with other major organs such as our eyes, vocal cords, heart, lungs, and of course, our digestive systems.

 However, while this amazing network is constantly working to send messages from the brain the rest of your body (even when you’re sleeping!) scientists have discovered that 80%-90% of the nerve fibres from the enteric nervous system are actually driving against traffic, and going from the gut to the brain!

 In fact, our entire enteric system, (which runs all the way from your gums to your bum) doesn’t actually require the brain to function at all!
 If the vagus nerve were to take a vacation from running the brains messages all over your body, your digestive system would literally be the only part of your body that would continue to do its job without the brain’s instruction.
 Next time you’re in a job interview and you’re asked if you can work autonomously, tell them that you’re more autonomous than an enteric nervous system, and you’ll for sure get the job!